 1601.06 Registrations Issued Under Prior Classification Systems

-Prior to September 1, 1973, the United States used its own system for classification of goods and services, which is different from the international classification system.
-For all registrations issued on the basis of an application filed on or before August 31, 1973, the classification under which the registration issued governs for all statutory purposes, including affidavits under §8, 15 U.S.C. §1058, and renewal applications under §9, 15 U.S.C. §1059.
-See 37 C.F.R.
-2.85.
+Prior to September 1, 1973, the United States used its own system for the classification of goods and services, which is different from the international classification system.
+For all registrations issued on the basis of an application filed on or before August 31, 1973, the classification under which the registration issued governs for all statutory purposes, including affidavits or declarations under §8, 15 U.S.C. §1058, and renewal applications under §9, 15 U.S.C. §1059.
+See 37 C.F.R. §§2.85(b), 2.183(f).

-As of September 1, 1973, the international system for classification of goods and services is the primary classification system used by the United States, and it applies to all applications filed on or after September 1, 1973, and their resulting registrations, for all statutory purposes.
+As of September 1, 1973, the international system for classification of goods and services is the controlling classification system used by the United States, and it applies to all applications filed on or after September 1, 1973, and their resulting registrations, for all statutory purposes.
 See TMEP §1401.02; 37 C.F.R. §2.85(a).